GlobalyHub/Task-Assessments/Internship Backend Task.md

-# Software Engineer Intern (Front End) - Task Assessment
+# Software Engineer Intern (Back End) - Task Assessment

 Write your answers in plain text for the general questions.
 If the questions require you to write code, please attach the files with the file name like ‘PHP/JS_QuestionNumber’ or attach the codepen, codesandbox, jsfiddle or any online code editor links with the same name.
 Please attempt all the General and PHP questions.
 Please do not copy and paste answers.

 ## General Questions (Answer all questions)
 1. What excites or interests you about coding?
 What did you learn this week?